-- Your physical therapist will help you determine the best method for getting in and out of your car. - The back seat of a four-door car is generally the easiest to get in and out of - It is recommended that you travel home in the back seat of a four-door car, sport utility vehicle or a van, so you can keep your operated leg elevated. - If you must sit in the front seat, slide the seat all the way back before getting in or out of the car. - If you have difficulty scooting at first, or have cloth seats, a plastic trash bag placed on the seat will aid in transferring in and out of the car the first few times.
+- Your physical therapist will help you determine the best method for getting in and out of your car. - It is recommended that you travel home in the back seat of a full size four-door car, sport utility vehicle - or van, so you can keep your operated leg elevated. - If you must sit in the front seat, slide the seat all the way back before getting in or out of the car. - If you have difficulty scooting at first, or have cloth seats, a plastic trash bag placed on the seat will aid in transferring in and out of the car the first few times.